Installing and Configuring the DMF Controller

 This section describes connecting to the DANZ Monitoring Fabric (DMF) Controller.

-To access the Active DMF Controller, use the IP address of the active Controller.
+To access the active DMF Controller, use the IP address of the active Controller.
 If configured, use the cluster's Virtual IP (VIP) as described in the Configuring the Cluster Virtual IP section.

 Refer to the Using Local Groups and Users to Manage DMF Controller Access section to manage administrative user accounts and passwords.